-The professional literature on these issues is enormous and constantly growing.
-It is also spread across a bewildering variety of journals in the United States and abroad, making it hard even for professionals to follow the publication of new studies.
-Since 2019 I have located and read hundreds of scholarly articles in my capacity as a co-founder of Citizens' Climate Lobby's Economics Policy Network and later as the organization's full-time economics research coordinator.
-I have synthesized much of this high-quality research in a series of CCL white papers and blogs exploring the impact of carbon pricing on greenhouse gas emissions, transportation, innovation, and policy formation.
+Whatever the political climate, sound empirical findings are essential underpinnings of smart climate activism and effective policy.
+The professional literature on the impact, efficacy, and public support for carbon pricing is enormous and constantly growing.
+It is also spread across a bewildering variety of journals in the United States and abroad, posing a challenge even for experts to follow.
+Since 2019 I have located and read hundreds of scholarly articles and working papers to stay abreast of the latest findings.
+I have synthesized much of this highquality research in a series of whitepapers for Citizens' Climate Lobby (CCL) that explore the impact of carbon pricing on greenhouse gas emissions, transportation, innovation, and policy formation (see below).

-This public document compiles more than three dozen of my posts on CCL's Nerd Corner forum since 2022 related to carbon pricing in all its ramifications.
-As that forum is open only to registered CCL members, sharing these wide-ranging essays has been difficult until now.
-My hope is that by disseminating these posts more widely, members of the lay public and policy makers alike will better appreciate the remarkable progress made by social scientists and public policy scholars in understanding the impact of carbon pricing, its relation to other climate policies, and the challenges of winning public support.
-To facilitate further study, I have appended selected journal or book references at the end of most posts in addition to the many other sources identified through hyperlinks in the text.
-I have lightly edited some posts as well, either to correct typos or delete references that are no longer topical.
+I have also reviewed and discussed this ever-growing literature in a series of posts on CCL member forums since 2022.
+This book, revised to incorporate the latest studies through 2024, compiles edited versions of about fifty of my posts related to carbon pricing in all its ramifications.
+I hope that by disseminating these short essays more widely, members of the lay public and policy makers alike will better appreciate the remarkable progress made by social scientists and public policy scholars in understanding the impact of carbon pricing, its relation to other climate policies, and the challenges of winning public support.
+To facilitate further study, I have included selected journal or book references at the end of most posts in addition to the many other sources identified through hyperlinks in the text.